Passive Income

 Naturalization is available after 4 years of uninterrupted residence with permanent status.
 The period may be reduced to 1 year in certain cases, such as marriage to a Brazilian citizen.

-Other Digital Nomad Visas in South America
+Other Visa Programs in South America

 Country